-Except for the research plan, plan of intent, abstract and interim report, which are primarily subject to professional secrecy, the application and its appendices are public documents.
+Except for the research plan, plan of intent, abstract, progress report and plan for business collaboration, which are primarily confidential, the application and its appendices are public documents.
 For example, the CV is a public document and as such must not include any confidential information.
 This publicity is based on the Finnish Act on the Openness of Government Activities.
-The Academy is committed to following regulations on data protection.
-The GDPR-compliant privacy statement concerning the research funding process is available on our website under Data protection.
+The Academy of Finland is committed to following regulations on data protection.
+The applicant is responsible for the disclosure of the personal data contained in the application and, where appropriate, for requesting the consent of the parties concerned.
+The GDPR-compliant privacy statement concerning the research funding process is available on the Academy website under Data protection.